- About Us

 Currently undergoing the same process and scrutiny as the Site Assessment Certificate Program, the new MREA PV Design and Sales Certificate is expected to be IREC-accredited by year's end.

-Much like the MREA Site Assessment Certificate Program, participants are required to successfully complete a series of MREA courses, work with a technology mentor on a practice report, and pass an exam.
+Much like the MREA Site Assessment Certificate Program, participants are required to successfully complete a series of MREA courses, work with a technology mentor on a practice sales proposal, and pass an exam.
 Coursework includes:

 - Basic Photovoltaics (PV 101)

 After successful completion of all four MREA PV courses (or their accredited equivalent), participants must complete one practice Design and Sales Proposal.
 The proposal will be reviewed by an assigned technology mentor.
 Once approved, the $75 exam becomes available.

 More information will be posted as we continue to develop this exciting new MREA Certificate Program.

 If you have any questions about MREA's PV Design and Sales Certificate, please contact Steve Knudsen at email@example.com, or at 715-592-6595, x-106.